 Quality Improvement methods to design and measure evidence-based treatment for obsessive compulsive disorder

 Dr. Merk's experience and training is broad.
-Her current practice at the Cincinnati Children's Harrison Location includes pediatric psychology and child clinical psychology for a wide range of mental health issues.
-Dr. Merk is community and family focused in her approach to treating children -- consulting with other professionals/agencies who are working with the child and/or locating additional community resources for patients and families.
+Her current practice at the Cincinnati Children's Green Township Location includes pediatric psychology and child clinical psychology for a wide range of mental health issues.
+Dr. Merk is community and family focused in her approach to treating children — consulting with other professionals/agencies working with the child and/or locating additional community resources for patients and families.

 Education and Training